 Knowing when to walk away from a marriage and leave your husband is at least as hard as knowing when to commit or to keep working at a relationship.
 Filing for divorce is a huge and difficult decision, but leaving a marriage can sometimes be the only path forward.

 Divorce, for most, is the period at the end of a very long sentence.
-It arrives, we know, after years of frustration, communication breakdowns, resentment, and the like.
+It arrives, we know, after years of frustration, breakdowns in communication, resentment, and the like.
 But what finally brings all of that investment and effort to a clear conclusion?
 Why, aside from the obvious, do women want out of their marriages?
 When do they decide it’s not worth fighting for anymore?
-To find out, we asked eight women when they knew that they were ready to leave their husbands.
+To find out, we asked eight women when they knew that they were ready to leave their husbands — and added some straightforward divorce advice, too.

 “It had gone way too long with nothing getting better.”